 The notary is a professional within the Spanish law system and his/ her main function is to certify Spanish documents ensuring that private agreements fulfil certain legal criteria.
-The Spanish notary is involved in legalising agreements and contracts and uses a stamp and signature to endorse them.
+The Spanish notary participates in the process of legalizing agreements and contracts, employing a stamp and signature for their endorsement.

 The main difference between a Lawyer and a Notary in Spain is that the Lawyer deals with private documents such as contracts and might represent a client, for example in a law-suit.
 A notary, on the other hand, brings a document into the public domain.

 The notary has a strict code to abide by and the Law for Notaries defines his function and the extent of his or her authority.
 The notary is qualified to a very high level and must pass some very strict exams to achieve this status.
 They study for four years to achieve the ‘Grado de Derecho’ which is the general law qualification that you need in Spain.
 They then study for a further period of time of between four to eight years in order to pass the public examination for Notaries and obtain the authorisation to take placement as a Notary.